ufs-community/land-DA_workflow/docs/source/Glossary.rst

    MPI
       MPI stands for Message Passing Interface.
 An MPI is a standardized communication system used in parallel programming.
 It establishes portable and efficient syntax for the exchange of messages and data between multiple processors that are used by a single computer program.
 An MPI is required for high-performance computing (HPC) systems.

+   NWP
+      Numerical Weather Prediction (NWP) takes current observations of weather and processes them with computer models to forecast the future state of the weather.

    UFS
       The Unified Forecast System (UFS) is a community-based, coupled, comprehensive Earth modeling system consisting of several applications (apps).
 These apps span regional to global domains and sub-hourly to seasonal time scales.
 The UFS is designed to support the :term:`Weather Enterprise` and to be the source system for NOAA's operational numerical weather prediction applications.
 For more information, visit https://ufscommunity.org/.